rqlite/rqlite.io/content/en/docs/Clustering/Automatic clustering/_index.md

 This approach ensures a more flexible and error-tolerant approach to cluster management, making it easier to deploy and scale your rqlite deployment.

 >In the examples below, each rqlite node is assumed to use the same network addresses for listening and for being contacted by other nodes.
-If this is not the case — for example, when using Bridge Networks — those addresses may differ.
+If this is not the case -- for example, when using Bridge Networks -- those addresses may differ.
 In such cases, set `-http-adv-addr` and `-raft-adv-addr` to specify the addresses other nodes should use.

 ## Automatic Bootstrapping
-_Automatic Bootstrapping_, allows you to start all the nodes at once, and in a very similar manner. **You just need to know the network addresses of the nodes ahead of time**.
+_Automatic Bootstrapping_ allows you to start all the nodes at once, and in a very similar manner. **You just need to know the network addresses of the nodes ahead of time**.

 For simplicity, let's assume you want to run a 3-node rqlite cluster.
 The network addresses of the nodes are `$HOST1`, `$HOST2`, and `$HOST3`.
 To bootstrap the cluster, use the `-bootstrap-expect` option like so:

 Node 1: